TreasureProject/treasure-functions/README.md

 ### Deploy

 Merge changes to `main` branch to automatically deploy to Treasure's AWS instance via GitHub Actions.
+Changes will be visible in ~5 minutes after cache expires.